 a.
 Access by the Employee or Representative

 Each employee or their authorized representative may review the employee’s own local personnel files by requesting an appointment with the local Human Resources office during regular business hours and non-working time.
 An employee or their authorized representative may review the employee’s own payroll and related forms by making an appointment with and presenting appropriate identification to the Payroll office.
 An authorized representative must present a written authorization signed by the employee permitting the representative to make such inspection.
 Such appointments generally will occur, unless agreed in writing, within 30 days after the written request for inspection is submitted.

-A University Human Resources or Payroll staff member will remain present during the time the file is reviewed, allowing sufficient inspection time commensurate with the volume of the file.
+A Human Resources or Payroll staff member will remain present during the time the file is reviewed, allowing sufficient inspection time commensurate with the volume of the file.
 The employee is permitted to take notes during the inspection.
-When requested by the employee, Stanford must provide copies of any document signed by the employee relating to the obtaining or holding of employment (i.e. performance evaluation or employment application).
+When requested by the employee, Stanford must provide copies of any document signed by the employee relating to the obtaining or holding of employment (i.e., performance evaluation or employment application).
 Copies of documents may be provided at the employee's expense.

 b.
 Access by a Former Employee

 c.
 Access by University Officials

-University officers, managers, deans, department heads, University Human Resources professionals, representatives of the General Counsel's office, and other University officials with a business need to do so may review individual files.
+University officers, managers, deans, department heads, Human Resources professionals, representatives of the General Counsel's office, and other University officials with a business need to do so may review individual files.
 This access is also extended to hiring officers within the University when the employee is a finalist for promotion or transfer.

 d.
 Access by Summons/Subpoenas

 Process servers with summons or subpoenas for documents contained in an individual employee's personnel file should be directed to Payroll, or to the Manager of Employee & Labor Relations at SLAC.
 Departments are not authorized to accept service of summons or subpoenas.